 The view through a strategic window shows planners a way to relate potential opportunities to company capabilities.
 Netflix is in a unique position because unlike previous leaders in the movie rental business, it delivers movies and TV series directly to PCs via the Internet.
-A new system, introduced by the company will allow them to sidestep computers and deliver movies directly to television sets.
+A new system introduced by the company will allow them to sidestep computers and deliver movies directly to television sets.

-- 3. Choose one of the following products and describe how it may (or already has) become vulnerable to substitution.
-Then describe an overall strategy-with two or three tactics-for reducing this vulnerability.
+Chapter 2 Strategic Planning in Contemporary Marketing Part 1 Designing Customer-Oriented Marketing Strategies 3.
+Choose one of the following products and describe how it may (or already has) become vulnerable to substitution.
+Then describe an overall strategy-with two or three tactics-for reducing this vulnerability

 - a. printed copies of periodicals or books

 - b. television

 - c. telephone landlines

 - d. travel agencies

-This exercise asks students for an opinion but suggest that students think about products they use.
+This exercise asks students for an opinion but suggests that students think about products they use.
 Defending a product from competition might include adding features, delighting customers with better service, improving product quality, or lowering prices.

-- 4. Research the Web site of one of the following retail firms to identify its target market.
+- 4. Research the website of one of the following retail firms to identify its target market.
 Then outline a strategy for expanding that target market.

 - a.
-Quiznos
+Tim Hortons

 - b.
-Target
+Aritzia

 - c.
-Trader Joe's
+Roots Canada

 - d.
-Nordstrom

-- e.
-Dollar Tree
+Dollarama

-Students are expected to select any one among the following retail firms.
+Students may select any one of these retail firms.
 The target groups must be clearly defined, explained, and a strategy that caters to those groups must be outlined.
 Ideas for expanding this target market must be feasible, and should be applicable to the current environment.
-A discussion on how to improve the offerings, and expand the target markets will help the students to understand the concept in a better way.
+A discussion on how to improve the offerings, and expand the target markets, will help the students to understand the concept in a better way.

-5. Research a company such as L.L.
-Bean or General Mills that has a number of different successful SBUs.
+5. Research a company such as Molson Breweries or Kraft Foods that has a number of different successful SBUs.
 What factors do you think make these units-and this company-successful from a marketing standpoint?